dncoyote/interview-guides/Notes/CoreJava.md

 What is @Autowired, why cant I use new keyword
 Can I connect one spring boot app to two differnt database.
 WHat is a bean.
-why serialId is provided for serialization how its ensured that same class in serialized intern java reflections create three thread that will execute one after the other only if id is not provided then will @PathVariable cause problem for getEmpDetails() Singleton design pattern can psvmain() be overloaded query to find manager name from employee table but no managerid java,core java non conventional database
+create three thread that will execute one after the other only if id is not provided then will @PathVariable cause problem for getEmpDetails() Singleton design pattern query to find manager name from employee table but no managerid java,core java non conventional database